 JuryConfirm 2.0 offers many tools for lawyers to make use of the instant feedback from the virtual jury.
 Those tools include online polling, moderated break-out deliberation rooms, jury profiles and case analysis.
 The high level of detail not only provides effective insight into potential jury response, but also tools to identify strong and weak areas of the argument.

 Before choosing whether you want an in-person or online focus group, have a look at Magna’s work on jury consulting.
-The Ultimate Guide to Jury Consulting is a good starting point as you build your trial strategy.
 When you’re ready to learn more about how JuryConfirm 2.0 can give you insight into the juror thought process, contact us for a consultation.